Mayurji/mayurji.github.io/_posts/2021-01-09-Making Python Faster - Part I.md

 ### JIT and AOT

 Just-in-time compiler, compiles just the right parts of the code at the time of use.
 If a code is small but called frequently, then JIT runs it slowly while it compiles.
-While AOT (ahead of time) compiler, it compiles all libraries required for execution ahead of time using Cython , which makes it faster in some cases as mentioned earlier.
+While AOT (ahead of time) compiler, compiles all libraries required for execution ahead of time using Cython, which makes it faster in some cases as mentioned earlier.

 The current state of affairs shows us that compiling ahead of time buys us the best speedups, but often this requires the most manual effort.
 Just-in-time compiling offers some impressive speedups with very little manual intervention, but it can also run into the problem just described.
 You’ll have to consider these trade-offs when choosing the right technology for your problem.